 - Develops and implements the annual Fund Development Plan with defined goals and objectives for annual fund contributions, restricted gifts, and major/planned gifts.

 - Provides daily oversight and administration of fundraising including major, principal, and planned gifts, endowments, prospect research, foundation, corporate and donor relations as well as specific campaign efforts.
 Manages the Annual Fund effort to meet the annual fund-raising targets established in the Development Plan.

 - Stewards major gifts, planned giving, and endowment initiatives:

-- Identifies and builds relationships with individuals, corporations, and foundations in support of MCC and its programs.
+a.
+Identifies and builds relationships with individuals, corporations, and foundations in support of MCC and its programs

 - Works closely with the President, Board of Trustees, Foundation for Muskegon Community College, and Executive Leadership to identify, cultivate, and solicit current and potential donors at any gift level.